fivetran/terraform-provider-fivetran/docs/resources/group.md

 }
 ```

-And call `terraform import` command:
+3. Call the `terraform import` command:

 ```
 terraform import fivetran_group.my_imported_fivetran_group <your Destination Group ID>
 ```

-Then copy-paste values from the state to your .tf config, use `terraform state show`:
+4. Copy and paste the values from the state to your `.tf` configuration using the `terraform state show` command:

 ```
 terraform state show 'fivetran_group.my_imported_fivetran_group'